 According to one particular study that included 38 adults, taking a beetroot juice supplement increased nitric oxide levels by 21% after just 45 minutes (R).

-Another study showed that drinking 3.4 ounces (100 ml) of beetroot juice (organic is always best) notably increased nitric oxide levels in both men and women (R).
+Another study showed that drinking 3.4 ounces (100 ml) of fresh beetroot juice (organic is always best) notably increased nitric oxide levels in both men and women (R).

 Nitric oxide works in the body as an anti-inflammatory, antioxidant, neurotransmitter, and vasodilator.
-It also helps to promote memory and learning, protect against sun damage and skin cancer, increases arousal in both men and women, and regulates digestive enzymes and hormones.
+It also helps to promote memory and learning, protects against sun damage and skin cancer, increases arousal in both men and women, and regulates digestive enzymes and hormones.

 Why Buy Organic Beets

 In March of 2005, genetically modified sugar beets appeared on the US market for the first time.
-Crafted by Monsanto to include a gene from a soil bacterium, this GM beet was able to withstand a copious onslaught of Monsanto’s Roundup herbicide (glyphosate).
-The agricultural industry could spray as much of the weed-killer as it wanted without impacting crops.
+Crafted by Monsanto to include a gene from a soil bacterium, this GM beet could withstand a copious onslaught of Monsanto’s Roundup herbicide (glyphosate).
+The agricultural industry could spray as much weed-killer as it wanted without impacting crops.
 Currently, Monsanto’s GM sugar beets make up 95 percent of the US crop, having been planted year after year despite a US District Court injunction against planting and even a ruling by US District Court Judge Jeffrey White that the 2011 crop be destroyed due to illegal deregulation.
 Sugar Beets are listed in the Top 10 Genetically Modified Crops.

 26 Benefits of Organic Beets